Guide to Calculating Chargeable Consideration for Land and Buildings Transaction Tax

 How to analyse it

-A sensible way to analyse these cases is to work through the following questions.
+A sensible way to approach the issue is to ask the following questions.

-• Is there a land transaction for LBTT purposes?
+• Is this a chargeable land transaction for LBTT purposes?

 Example